ankushmohite/K8s_notes/Application_level_issue.md

 ## What is RollingUpdate in Kubernetes?
 ## How do you achieve zero downtime deployment in Kubernetes?

 In Kubernetes, we use RollingUpdate.
 Kubernetes starts a new Pod with the new application version.
 Once the new Pod is ready, Kubernetes removes an old Pod.
-It repeats this process until all old Pods are replaced.
+Kubernetes repeats this process until all old Pods are replaced.

 maxUnavailable: 0
 Simply means: